asurati/wip.src/content/post/2023-07-04-vc4-cube-demo.md

 The clip-space Y-flip then turns the ordering back into the CW winding-order.
 As a result, this `-Z` face is treated as a back-face by the primitive processing stage and is culled, as it should be; asking the GPU to draw only this face results in a blank image filled with the clear color.
+Of course, due to the rotation, when the -Z face happens to face the camera, it is rendered as expected.

 ---